 While it may be tempting to use the garage wall or a white sheet, these are unlikely to result in great picture quality.
-After all, walls are rarely white enough, and that sheet will probably have creases that will quickly become a distraction.
+After all, walls are rarely white enough, and that sheet will probably have creases in it that will quickly become a distraction.

 Luckily, there are a wide variety of outdoor screens available to suit every budget – but hold on before buying the first one you see online.
 It may seem like a simple decision, but there are a few things to consider before making that purchase.